OneCrazyCoder/MMOGamepadOverlay/README.md

 With this setup, pressing Circle will add the MouseDrag layer, which will click and hold the left mouse button for as long as the layer is active via Auto, while also changing the D-Pad to control the mouse.
 Releasing Circle will remove the layer, restoring the D-Pad to character movement instead and releasing the left mouse button (since Auto is "released" when the Layer is removed).

 You can even assign commands to ``Press Auto=``, ``Release Auto=``,  ``Tap Auto =`` and so on, like any real button.
 Even ``Hold Auto ### =`` triggers once the layer has been active for ### milliseconds. ``With Auto=`` just acts an extra version of "Press" with no special properties, but allows up to 3 commands to trigger when a layer is first added ("With Auto", then "Press Auto", then just "Auto").

-### Layer Include= property

-To save on copying and pasting a lot when editing the .ini file, each layer can "include" the contents of another layer, if they are mostly the same anyway.
-For example, this:

-    [Layer.MyLayer]
-    Tap R1 = Target NPC
-    Hold R1 = Target PC
-    PS_X = Attack
-    R2 = RMB
-    ...

-    [Layer.AnotherLayer]
-    Include = MyLayer
-    Tap R1 = Hail

-Would be the same as typing out this:

-    [Layer.MyLayer]
-    Tap R1 = Target NPC
-    Hold R1 = Target PC
-    PS_X = Attack
-    R2 = RMB
-    ...

-    [Layer.AnotherLayer]
-    Tap R1 = Hail
-    Hold R1 = Target PC
-    PS_X = Attack
-    R2 = RMB
-    ...

-*If you want to include a layer but change one of the buttons from the included layer to be unassigned (thus allowing whatever is assigned to lower layers to be used for that button instead), set that specific button to be unassigned (``R1 = Unassigned``).
-Leaving the button assignment blank (just ``R1=``) defers to whatever the included layer had set for it.*

 ### Layer Mouse= property